Fukki/auto-shit/README.md

             "broochinfo": 0,        #set your brooch id *if 0 = auto detect "buffid": 100811,       #buff for active
-            "active": "nextskill",  #active type instance = after buff pop, nextskill = after use next skill "brooch": "once",       #once = active only 1 time when buff pop "rootbeer": "inbuff"    #inbuff = will used in buff when item cd finish },
+            "active": "nextskill",  #active type instance = after buff pop, nextskill = after use next skill "brooch": "once",       #once = active 1 time only when buff/skill start and will skip to use if in cd "rootbeer": "inbuff"    #inbuff = will use in buff/skill when item cd finish },
 }
 ```